What is Testosterone Deficiency (TD)?

 How is the diagnosis of Testosterone Deficiency confirmed?

-Men who have signs and symptoms of Testosterone Deficiency (TD) and have had abnormal ADAM Screening require to undergo blood tests to determine their testosterone level.
+Men who have signs and symptoms of Testosterone Deficiency (TD) and have had abnormal ADAM Screening will undergo blood tests to determine their testosterone level.

-The diagnosis of Testosterone Deficiency will be confirmed once a man has unequivocally low total testosterone level on two separate laboratory testing.
+The diagnosis of Testosterone Deficiency will be confirmed once a man has low total testosterone blood levels on two separate morning laboratory tests along with symptoms of testosterone deficiency (positive ADAM Screening).

 Testosterone Replacement Therapy